Introduction

 with the public IP address of the Nginx ingress controller in your DNS management.
 Now if you try to access the host, it will ask for a username and password as you can see in the below image

 Congratulations!
 We are done with the basic auth setup for our Kibana dashboard.
-Similarly, you can set up basic auth for almost any dashboard that doesn’t come in with a default authentication mechanism.
+Similarly, you can set up basic auth for almost any dashboard that doesn’t come with a default authentication mechanism.

-If you liked the blog, feel free to share your views and do join the Devtron discord community to get the latest updates on Devtron.
+If you liked the blog, feel free to share your views, and do join the Devtron discord community to get the latest updates on Devtron.